geopera/sources/README.md

-Sources are configured in this repository.
+Geopra country sources are configured in this repository.
 =======

 You can add any source for any country.
 Simply use the ISO 3166-1 alpha-2 convention when adding a new entry.
 Then the file containing the sources should contain the 2 letters + sources.xml.